 Blue Buffalo works directly with nutritionists to target specific health issues—like hairballs.
 Blue Buffalo Indoor Hairball Control Adult Dry Cat Food is an ideal pick for your house cats.
 It is tailored to meet the needs of indoor cats while helping them pass their fur without issue.

-The first ingredient in this recipe is real deboned chicken.
+The first ingredient in this cat food for hair loss recipe is real deboned chicken.
 In one serving, there are 397 calories.
 There is 32% crude protein, 15% crude fat, 6% crude fiber, and 9% moisture.
 It also has lots of fatty acids to keep the skin and fur healthy.

 Each Blue Buffalo recipe has LifeSource Bits in the form of antioxidant-packed soft kibble pieces.
 These pieces give your cat a kick of free-radical eliminating nutrients for optimal health.
 Brown rice also helps with digestion, helping things move along as they should.